tiryakiv/Mass-segmentation/README.md

 Model performance progress files for each model at each epoch are shared under model_performance folder.
 Each file starts with 'data' (as given in the above train_valid... codes) and continue with the model number and followed by cross-validation fold number.
 For example, 'data_v013_2' is the performance file for model 13, which is U-net++Xception, and cross-validation fold number is 2.
 You can see the model number and model type correspondence from the 'train_valid' codes given above.
 You can download the Unet++Xception model of cross-validation number 5 from the following link:

-To test the performance of Unet++Xception model download the following mass segmentation test code:
+To test the performance of Unet++Xception model, download the following mass segmentation test code:
 * test_uNetPlusPlusXcept_mass_seg08_23nov22_v013.ipynb

-Then download the model from the following link and move the model under files_mass_seg.
+Then download the model from the following link and move the model to the "files_mass_seg_xval" folder. https://drive.google.com/file/d/1UGI08AFreky2ArKJJpa93UZB_iFtOmKR/view?usp=sharing

-https://drive.google.com/file/d/1UGI08AFreky2ArKJJpa93UZB_iFtOmKR/view?usp=sharing
+Locate the test input mammograms under "mass_seg_08/test/pred" folder, and then execute the above code.

 Mass segmentation validation and test performance results of U-net++Xception (trained with BCDR as explained in the manuscript) in terms of DSC and AUC on BCDR mammograms:
 * valid_mass_seg_predictions_19dec22.ipynb